Why we’re bringing Real Living back for 2021

-In order to get a true and multifaceted understanding of how people are consuming content and interacting with digital, our research will take a three-pronged approach.
-We have measured the media mood of the nation via a quantitative survey, we will explore behaviour in-depth via video diaries and tracking apps, and we’ll delve into people’s engagement via biometric tracking.
+In order to get a true and multifaceted understanding of how people are consuming content and interacting with digital, our research will take a dual approach.
+We have measured the media mood of the nation via a quantitative survey and will also explore behaviour in-depth via video diaries and tracking apps.

 With the quantitative stage of this journey already complete, we will be able to pair this with upcoming qualitative work to see whether - and how - people’s behaviour and sentiments change as lockdown loosens and we regain a foothold on normal life.
 Early results tell us that 7 in 10 feel that technology has made lockdown easier and that all online activities have seen increases in consumers since the pandemic - online grocery shopping, smartphone gaming, and social media have witnessed the biggest gains.